build-trust/ockam/documentation/use-cases/end-to-end-encryption-with-rust/README.md

 porous network boundary.
 That surface is too big, too dynamic and usually outside the control of an application developer.
 Applications must instead take control of the security and reliability of their own data.
-To do this, all messages that are received over the network must prove who sent them and show that they weren't tampered or forged.
+To do this, all messages that are received over the network must prove who sent them and show that they weren't tampered with or forged.

 ### Lower trust in intermediaries

-Another aspect of modern applications that can take away Alice's and Bob's ability to rely on the integrity and authenticity of incoming messages is intermediary services (like the cloud service in our example below).
+Another aspect of modern applications that can take away Alice's and Bob's ability to rely on the integrity and authenticity of incoming messages are intermediary services, such as the cloud service in our example below.

 Data, within distributed applications, are rarely exchanged over a single point-to-point transport connection.
 Application messages routinely flow over complex, multi-hop, multi-protocol routes